 Basketball is a game of adjustments.
 Tatum has done wonders making plays happen on the fly, and this last play was no exception.
 Here, Tatum is shaded deep in the corner with mild pressure applied by Covington.
 Once again, Covington commits to Rozier for a split second too late.
 He is too slow to react on the pass from Rozier and is caught flat-footed.
 Tatum punishes this mistake by driving past him for an uncontested baseline jam.

-In full, every playoff series is all about adjustments.
+In full, every playoff series is all about getting the upper-hand.
 It’s not always as simple as Coach X adjusted better throughout the flow of the game better than Coach Y did.
 But as Games 1 and 2 indicated, that was exactly what happened.
 Stevens made adjustments, and so far, Brett Brown has yet to catch up and pose a successful counter.

 Through it all, however, the Celtics have benefitted from 20-year-old Tatum, who continues to play beyond his years.
 As Philadelphia looks to get themselves back in this series at home, Boston will try to place a stranglehold on this series using one their brightest stars.